DV

 What is the difference between SPYI and SPYT?

-SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options strategy, while SPYT (Defiance S&P 500 Income Target ETF) tracks S&P with a basket approach.
+SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach, while SPYT (Defiance S&P 500 Income Target ETF) tracks S&P with a basket approach.
 They are issued by NEOS and Defiance ETFs respectively.

 Can I hold both SPYI and SPYT?